aspose-words/Aspose.Words-Documentation/java/developer-guide/rendering/print-a-document-programmatically-or-using-dialogs/_index.md

 Aspose.Words implements the **MultipagePrintDocument** class, to fine-tune the printing operation to implement your custom logic by defining the way the document will appear on the printed page.
 The **MultipagePrintDocument** class provides the ability to print several pages on one sheet of paper.

-{{< gist "aspose-com-gists" "aa75ee5112aca57022c741270ff8cbc4" "Examples-src-main-java-com-aspose-words-examples-rendering_printing-MultiplePagesOnSheet-MultiplePagesOnSheet.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-rendering_printing-MultiplePagesOnSheet-MultiplePagesOnSheet.java" >}}

 You can download an example of using the **MultipagePrintDocument** class from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-Java/blob/master/Examples/src/main/java/com/aspose/words/examples/rendering_printing/MultipagePrintDocument.java).